Lance Storm: WAR (1995–1998)

 In November 1995, Storm began wrestling in Japan for Genichiro Tenryu's WAR promotion.
 Upon his debut, he formed a tag team with Yuji Yasuraoka.
 In January 1996, he unsuccessfully challenged Último Dragón for the WAR International Junior Heavyweight Championship in Tokyo's Korakuen Hall.
 In February 1996, Storm and Yasuraoka lost to Gedo and Lion Do in a bout for the vacant WAR International Junior Heavyweight Tag Team Championship.
 The following month, Storm and Yasuraoka defeated Gedo and Lion Do to win the titles.
 In June 1996, Storm and Yasuraoka defended the titles against El Samurai and Norio Honaga at New Japan Pro-Wrestling's The Skydiving-J event (a showcase of junior heavyweight wrestlers from various different promotions).
-They held the titles until July 1996, when they lost to El Samurai and Jushin Liger at the WAR 4th Anniversary Show in Toyko's Ryōgoku Kokugikan.
+They held the titles until July 1996, when they lost to El Samurai and Jushin Liger at the WAR 4th Anniversary Show in Tokyo's Ryōgoku Kokugikan.
 In November 1996, they defeated Liger and Samurai to regain the titles; their second reign ended in March 1997 when they lost to Choden Senshi Battle Ranger and Masaaki Mochizuki.

 In June 1997 at the WAR 5th Anniversary Show in the Ryōgoku Kokugikan, Storm teamed with Koki Kitahara and Nobutaka Araya to defeat Mitsuharu Kitao, Nobukazu Hirai, and Tommy Dreamer for the vacant WAR World Six-Man Tag Team Championship.
 They held the titles until October 1997, when they lost to Hirai, Kitao, and Masaaki Mochizuki.
 Storm made his final appearance with WAR in January 1998.